Top Gear controversies: Series 21

 The show was investigated by Ofcom after the words "Pikey Peak" was depicted on a placard on the show, as "pikey" is a pejorative for people of the Traveller community.

 Complaints of food wastage were made to the BBC regarding the supermarket segment of the 80s hot hatches challenge.

-The Top Gear presenters go across Burma and Thailand in lorries with the goal of building a bridge over the river Kwai.
+In the show's Burma special, the presenters go across Burma and Thailand in lorries with the goal of building a bridge over the river Kwai.
 After building a bridge over the Kok River, Clarkson is quoted as saying "That is a proud moment, but there's a slope on it." as a native crosses the bridge, "slope" being a pejorative for Asians.
+This led to a complaint from a law firm acting on behalf of Indian-born actress Somi Guha.

 Top Gear Executive Producer Andy Wilman responded:

 When we used the word slope in the recent Top Gear Burma Special it was a light-hearted word play joke referencing both the build quality of the bridge and the local Asian man who was crossing it.
 We were not aware at the time, and it has subsequently been brought to our attention, that the word slope is considered by some to be offensive and although it might not be widely recognised in the UK, we appreciate that it can be considered offensive to some here and overseas, for example in Australia and the USA.
 If we had known that at the time we would not have broadcast the word in this context and regret any offence caused.